PowershellScripts/SharePointOnline-ScriptSamples/Content Types/README.md

  * Find Custom Display Forms Deployed
  * Modify the Display Form Template Name
  * Unable to view items- modify the DisplayFormUrl back to default
+* Get
+ * All Content Types from a Content Type Hub and their DisplayFormTemplate
+ * Compare Web.AvailableContentTypes vs Web.ContentTypes
+ * Find content types added to your lists (recursive)
+ * Find content types added to your lists
+ * Get All Detailed Properties of All Content Types
+ * Get All Hidden Content Types added to the site
+* Modules
+* Remove
+* Set